This page contains my personal thoughts on the RL28 and

 to unfold on deck and tends to fill with water when towed in big seas.
 So I can't fold it

-Really, a dinghy is not really necessary.
+Really, a dinghy is not all that necessary.
 The RL28 can be beached easily provided you

 watch the tides.
 But in my opinion, if you need a dinghy, the folding type is a great way